eth-educators/eth-docker-docs/website/docs/Support/Moving.md

 cause yourself to get slashed.
 "Slashing" is a large penalty and a forced exit of the validator.

-The first slashings on mainnet occured because someone was running a validator in two places at once. **Don't be that person.**
+The first slashings on mainnet occurred because someone was running a validator in two places at once. **Don't be that person.**

 Read the [Ethereum PoS primer](https://ethos.dev/beacon-chain/) to understand how